 Classes are offered Saturdays during the day and online in a 10-week session.

 Rebecca Yobouet, B.S.
 '17, M.S.
 ‘19

 Rebecca wanted a healthcare career where she could make an impact by setting policy.
 Her program, offered at UB's Baltimore campus and the Universities at Shady Grove in Rockville, Maryland, is giving her the skills she needs to be a leader and help individuals get the resources they need.
 Learn more about UB at the Universities at Shady Grove.

 Tiffany Cover, M.S. ’18, began her academic career at the University of Florida and earned her B.S. in Health Science in 2012.
 She also obtained her master’s in occupational therapy from the University of Florida in 2013.
 She is a board certified and licensed occupational therapist who has been practicing for the past five years in the acute care hospital setting.
-Tiffany decided to return to school during her clinical career and recently completed her Master of Science in Health Systems Management at the University of Baltimore.
+Tiffany decided to return to school during her clinical career and completed her Master of Science in Health Systems Management (now Health Administration) at the University of Baltimore.

 She currently works at the Baltimore Veterans Affairs Medical Center as an Associate Group Practice Manager.
 In this new career path, the overarching goal is to promote access to care for our nation’s veterans using face-to-face discussions with healthcare providers and administrative staff, data analytics, administrative policies, and legislature/health policy to name a few areas.
 Through team collaboration, ensuring access to care strives towards the Veterans Health Administration’s top priority to provide quality care for our Veterans.

 For more information about graduate admission, please contact the Office of Admission at email@example.com or 410.837.6565.